 Still, I’d say that if you practice every day – ideally, under the supervision of a teacher – you could see marked improvements within a couple of months.

-And you don’t need to be an experienced meditator in order to realize these benefits; even novices see long-lasting improvements in their creativity and overall focus.
+And you don’t need to be an experienced meditator in order to see meditation make you more creative; even novices see long-lasting improvements in their resilience and overall focus.

 Finding the time to meditate